 Wrapping it up …

-Finally, after you’ve found a PSA solution that ticks off every item on this checklist, it’s time sign up for its trial, IF it offers one.
+Finally, after you’ve found a Business Automation solution that ticks off every item on this checklist, it’s time sign up for its trial, IF it offers one.

 So “try” a potential option for a month and see how your key business metrics like your billable time and productivity improve during the trial.